TMPGEnc Xpress 4 MPEG-2 Encoding Performance

 Due to the increasingly high performance of quad core processors, our reference video is now a higher-end, 8-minute AVI file.
 In our first test, this file is encoded at 720x480 MPEG-2 DVD quality video using TMPGEnc 4 and the encoding time is recorded.
 The results are expressed in the form of time elapsed (minutes: seconds) and unlike our other benchmarks, a smaller bar denotes less time taken, and therefore better encoding performance.

 Although MPEG2 DVD encoding does not put the most stress on the processors, it's still a very appropriate benchmark for a multimedia desktop.
-The Phenom X4 9850 posts a very nice time, ahead of the Core 2 Extreme QX6700 and just behind the Phenom 9900 and Core 2 Extreme QX6850.
+The Phenom X4 9950 BE is a very competitive processor in this particular test, and holds the fastest MPEG-2 encoding time, while the Phenom X4 9350e and its lower 2.0 GHz clock speed really suffer with the second-slowest time.
 Also, these time gaps may not seem like much, but remember we're only talking about an 8-minute file, and relative positioning is still the most important factor.

 TMPGEnc Xpress 4 DivX Encoding Performance